Why did I receive a bill after I closed my AWS account?

 - Choose Verify and pay next to your unpaid bills to retry your payments.

-If the payment doesn’t have Verify and pay next to it, contact AWS Support and ask them to retry the payment for you.
+If the payment doesn’t have Verify and pay next to it, then contact AWS Support and ask them to retry the payment for you.